Skip to main content

 InfoInformational or low-signal noteOptional

-Finding Categories
+Governance-Oriented Categories

-• Security Issues: Vulnerabilities, exposed secrets
+• Security Hygiene: Vulnerabilities, exposed secrets, unsafe auth/data handling

 Working with Findings